puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

     }
 {% endhighlight %}

-Parameters can be set several ways, and Puppet will try each of these ways in order when the class is [declared][class_declare] or [assigned by an ENC][enc_assign]:
+Parameters can be set several ways, and Puppet tries each of these ways in order when the class is [declared][class_declare] or [assigned by an ENC][enc_assign]:

-1. If it was a [resource-like declaration/assignment][resource_like], Puppet will use any parameters that were explicitly set.
+1. If it was a [resource-like declaration/assignment][resource_like], Puppet uses any parameters that were explicitly set.
 These always win if they exist.
-2. **Puppet will automatically look up parameters in Hiera,** using `<CLASS NAME>::<PARAMETER NAME>` as the lookup key.
+2. **Puppet automatically looks up parameters in Hiera,** using `<CLASS NAME>::<PARAMETER NAME>` as the lookup key.
 (E.g. `myclass::parameter_one` in the example above.)
-3. If 1 and 2 didn't result in a value, Puppet will use the default value from the class's [definition][class_definition].
-(E.g. `"default text"` in the example above.)
+3. If 1 and 2 didn't result in a value, Puppet uses the default value from the class's [definition][class_definition].
+(E.g., `"default text"` in the example above.)
 4. If 1 through 3 didn't result in a value, fail compilation with an error.

 Step 2 interests us most here.
-Because Puppet will always look for parameters in Hiera, you can safely declare **any** class with `include`, even classes with parameters.
+Because Puppet always looks for parameters in Hiera, you can safely declare **any** class with `include`, even classes with parameters.
 (This wasn't the case in earlier Puppet versions.)
 Using the example above, you could have something like the following in your Hiera data:

 {% highlight yaml %}
     # /etc/puppet/hieradata/web01.example.com.yaml